Decision intelligence: Thriving in the age of AI

 • An Australian provider of integrated services wanted to use data more strategically to inform and support better business decisions.
 A cloud analytics and AI platform provides a modern data warehouse and reporting solution to improve data access and alignment, and provides a foundation to scale up capacity that’s critical to the company’s growth.
 Better insights drive better decisions across the organization.

 • A German provider of aircraft maintenance, repair and overhaul services needed to predict potential defects that might occur during maintenance in order to accelerate and improve accuracy of its sales quotes.
-The AI-driven solution works with datasets far too large for human workers to handle on their own and is key to estimating the tools, time and labor required to resolve defects — ultimately helping to improve customer service and drive smarter supply chains.
+The AI-driven solution works with datasets far too large for workers to handle on their own and is key to estimating the tools, time and labor required to resolve defects — ultimately helping to improve customer service and drive smarter supply chains.

 As with any good card trick, the secret to getting the results you need is in the details.